Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Sound quality is very easy to listen to, with an overall smooth sound signature.
 They can still produce a decent punch and a crisp treble but in a very polite, non-fatiguing manner.

 You can expect a fully plastic construction painted in matte black.
 Earpads are nice and plush and are able just barely to cover the ears.
+You can control them via buttons or summon the Google assistant.

 These Bluetooth headphones under $100 do a great job of eliminating constant background noise that doesn’t change in pitch, such as cooling fans, construction work, or airplane noise.